AnnaGerber/node-ardx/public/content/exercises/ex2.md

 ## Troubleshooting

 ### Some LEDs Fail to Light
 It is easy to insert an LED backwards.
-Check the LEDs that aren't working and ensure they the right way around.
+Check the LEDs that aren't working and ensure they are the right way around.

 ###  Operating out of sequence

-With eight wires it's easy to cross a couple.
+With eight wires, it's easy to cross a couple.
 Double check that the first LED is plugged into pin 2 and each pin there after.

 ### Starting afresh
-Its easy to accidentally misplace a wire without noticing.
+It's easy to accidentally misplace a wire without noticing.
 Pulling everything out and starting with a fresh slate is often easier than trying to track down the problem.

 <a id="extending"></a>
 ## Extending the Code